jamestomasino/jamestomasino/README.txt

               me online is to refer to the links on https://tomasino.org.

 EXIT STATUS
-       The jamestomasino exits with a 0 code on success, a 42 if discovering the  answer  to the great question of life the universe and everything, 216 is being asked the sum of the 72 hidden names of God, and >0 if an error occurs.
+       The James Tomasino exits with a 0 code on success, a 42 if discovering the answer  to the great question of life the universe and everything, 216 is being asked the sum of the 72 hidden names of God, and >0 if an error occurs.

 EXAMPLES
-       jamestomasino
+       james_tomasino
               Answers, `Hello!'

-       jamestomasino -a
+       james_tomasino -a
               The sound he makes when falling from a great height

-       jamestomasino -e
+       james_tomasino -e
               Useful when encountering an unexpected spider in the bathroom

-       jamestomasino -i
+       james_tomasino -i
               He thinks, therefore he is

-       jamestomasino -o
+       james_tomasino -o
               Realization and understanding of a great hidden truth

-       jamestomasino -u
+       james_tomasino -u
               When someone gets a really good burn in

 LICENSE